zuhao/zuhao.github.io/_posts/2013-07-30-how-to-create-a-scale-using-plotrb.md

 ### zero

-Only for quantitative scale, specify if zero baseline is included in the domain.
+You can use `include_zero` to specify if zero baseline is included in the domain (for quantitative scale only).

 ### clamp